 All new developments must have an adequate level of fire protection.
-Any additional protection and prevention measures deemed necessary by the Tribe shall be implemented by the developer at his or her expense.
+Additional protection and prevention measures deemed necessary by the Tribe and the Developer shall be implemented by the Developer.

 3.8.2.6 Mining

 The Campo Materials Corporation operates a sand mining quarry within the Reservation.
 However, mining activities on the Reservation are limited and no other marketable mineral deposits have been identified.